kkroening/nucleus/doc/install.md

 Follow _some_ of the above instructions (judiciously).

-_TODO: pull out common parts of the above and fill in this section.
-For now it's just a collection of various notes._
+> _**Todo**_: Pull out common parts of the above and fill in this section.
+For now it's just a collection of various notes.

 ## pyenv